Seamonsters-2605/Seamonsters-2605.github.io/docs/git/index.md

 # Learning Git

 We will be practicing Git today.
-Git lets you share code with team members and synchronize changes.
+Git is "version control" software&mdash;it remembers the history of all of your code files, and it lets you synchronize changes to code with multiple team members working at once.

 A Git **repository** holds all the files for your project.
-GitHub is a website that hosts Git repositories online, so anyone can view and contribute changes from anywhere.
+GitHub is a website that hosts Git repositories online, so anyone can download the files and contribute changes from anywhere.

 To practice Git you will start by making your own personal repository on GitHub.

-- Go to github.com
+- Log in to github.com
 - Click the `+` in the top right corner and choose `New repository`
 - Type a name and optional description.
 Make it Public, choose to add a README, and don't add a .gitignore or license.
 - Choose Create repository